 Possibilities span a wide range, and vary from site to site, but generally include government agencies, nongovernmental organizations, businesses, the media, educational organizations, and the arts.

 In Paris, Middlebury partners with EUSA, a third-party internship locator service, to place students into meaningful internship positions.
-EUSA recently conducted a study among its internship alumni regarding the impact their international internship had on students beyond study abroad.
 Students who do not complete an internship for credit may complete volunteer work through the Middlebury School in France.

 While we do our best to assist students interested in pursuing an internship, we cannot guarantee an internship placement in a specific field or organization.
 The application process is competitive, and internship providers expect candidates to have appropriate skills or background knowledge and interest in the field.
-If your language skills are not strong enough, you may not qualify for an internship.
+Some internship providers require a very high level of French proficiency.

 Internship opportunities are supported by the Dillon Dunwalke Fellows Program, established by Clarence and Anne Dillon Dunwalke Trust through Mark M. Collins, Jr., ‘79, and the Ronald H. Brown-Time Warner Endowment, established by Time Warner Inc., in honor of former Secretary of Commerce, Ron Brown ‘62.
 Both of these funds support the placement and supervision of students in a variety of work environments while pursuing studies at the Middlebury Schools Abroad.